bird-house/birdhouse-workshop/docs/source/pywps.rst

 PyWPS
 ======

-In the following sections we will introduce PyWPS.
+In the following sections we will introduce PyWPS and write a WPS process for a simple plot function.

 .. toctree::
    :maxdepth: 2